GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 ### Lab 5: Create a Store Entity Task / Save Values to Database
 1. Access the App Designer tile from the homepage of the Activiti App (Process Services).
 2. Enter your New Claims process in edit mode by selecting the edit icon when hovering your mouse over its tile.
-3. Delete the sequence flow line going from the Add Customer Data task to the Create Cust Doc task.
+3. Delete the sequence flow line that connects the _Gather Customer data_ taske to the _Create NC Doc_ task.
-4. Add a Store Entity Task to the process and connect it in place of the deleted flow line.
-Connect flow lines to and from the Add Customer Data and Create Cust Doc tasks.
-Your Store Entity task should be connected like this:
+4. Add a Store Entity Task to the process and connect it to the sequence flow line from the _Gather Customer data_ task.
 5. Select the new Store Entity Task and set the following configuration in the bottom panel:
-    -	Name: Save Cust data to DB
+    -	Name: ```Save Cust data to DB```
     -	Select Attribute Mapping to open the mapping popup window.
 Perform the following actions:
         -	Mapped Data model: ```9siCustomerDatabase```
         -	Mapped entity: ```newCustomers```